Saturday, October 21, 2023 from 9:00 a.m. to 4:00 p.m.

 920 W Levoy Drive, Taylorsville, Utah

-Celebrating the genres of biography and autobiography, from aspiration to accomplishment
+Celebrating the genres of biography, autobiography, and memoir from aspiration to accomplishment

 This workshop is a one-day event, open to novice biographers, seasoned family historians, as well as more experienced writers who might hope to someday win a prize like the Evans Biography Awards.
 There will be four workshop sessions (two concurrent sessions in the morning and two in the afternoon).
 Space is limited, so register early.

 Registration fee: $60 (covers food and workshop supplies).

 |12:15 noon - 1:45 pm